A Dyslexia Friendly Environment!

 With around 10% of the population having dyslexia (that’s 3 pupils in a class of 30) it’s important that we look to improve our understanding so we can better support all our learners.
 We want to focus on ‘positive dyslexia’ this week and celebrate the gifts and talents of those with this learning difference aligning with this years’ theme of empowerment!

 Given that a lot of adults with dyslexia talk about how the attitude of their teachers impacted on their journey in education, it is important that we embrace a ‘dyslexia positive’ attitude in our schools so we can be welcoming, supportive and inclusive for those with dyslexia.
-As a Dyslexia Smart organisation, we have created the following list of top tips which you can follow to create a dyslexia-friendly environment in your classroom.
+As a proud partner of the British Dyslexia Association, we have created the following list of top tips which you can follow to create a dyslexia-friendly environment in your classroom.

 - Communications : Be aware of your written (both on a screen and on the page) and verbal communications.
 Communication should be as clear and logical as possible with no overwhelming, complex or heavy content.
 The BDA Style Guide is a great place to start when it comes to making your communication methods more inclusive.